akoskm/react-crash-course/exercises/4_state/README.md

 # Exercise

-Let’s modify the `FormInput` component and update the `Form` component so we have two separate inputs: "Task name" and "Task priority".
+Let’s modify the `FormInput` component so that it displays the text the user entered below the input field.

 Open [0_practice.html](0_practice.html).